Beyond the 'fiscal cliff,' reasons for optimism

-Economists say the hit to the economy next year could be $800 billion and be enough to push the United States back into another recession.
+Economists say the hit to the economy next year could be $800 billion, enough to push the United States back into another recession.
 And financial analysts are predicting more market turmoil as the deadline approaches.

 Home prices are rising again in many parts of the country.
 Job growth is much faster than it was last spring.
-Consumer confidence is up.
-So is retail spending.
-And so is the stock market, last week's jitters notwithstanding.
+Consumer confidence and retail spending are up.
+And so is the stock market, this week's jitters notwithstanding.

 Even some of those who think the economy and markets will run into trouble soon see better times on the other side of the cliff.

 David Kostin, Goldman Sachs's U.S. equity strategist, expects a budget battle in Washington to send the Standard & Poor's 500 index down to 1,250 by the end of the year, about 10 percent lower than where it closed Friday.

 Once the fight is finished, however, things should turn around quickly, he says.
 By the end of next year, the S&P 500 will reach 1,575, Goldman says, clearing its previous all-time high by 10 points.

 There are factors that could still hobble the economy, of course.